Fleas may drive your pets crazy, but they can be a problem for you, too.

 Try not to scratch bites.
 You can irritate your skin and even let bacteria get in and cause an infection.

 Most of the time, fleabites are irritating but not serious.
 But some types of fleas can become infected with diseases and parasites, like tapeworms and the plague.
 An infected flea may be able to pass a disease or parasite on.
 That’s why preventing fleabites is important.
 Here's how:

 The best way to make sure you don't get a fleabite is to make sure your pets are flea-free.
 Fleas are most common in the warmer months, but they can survive year-round indoors if they have an animal to feed on.
 Giving your pets flea medication all year (instead of only in the spring and summer) will help kill adult fleas and prevent new ones from hatching.

 Flea medications can be over-the-counter or prescription.
-They can be spot-on (meaning you apply it to your animal’s skin) or taken by mouth.
+They can be spot-on (meaning you apply it to your animal’s skin or collar) or taken by mouth.
 Talk to your vet about which type is better for your pet.
 You can also get rid of fleas by washing your dog with soap and water and using a fine-tooth flea comb.